lundstrj/mailbox/README.md

 # Mailbox
 _Johan Lundström - jl226ki_

-A simple setup for knowing if someone (maybe a even a mailman) has been fiddling with your mailbox today.
+A simple setup for knowing if someone (maybe even a mailman) has been fiddling with your mailbox today.

 ## Overview
 ### The problem